adit-bala/AOOD-White-Group/README.md

 ## How to submit Code Changes
+### Update your project with everyone’s changes
+In Github Desktop:
+- Click Current Branch main at the top
+- Click choose a branch to merge into main
+- Choose upstream/main (upstream = Aditya’s repository with all the updates)
+- Click merge upstream/main into main
+- Click the blue push origin button to update your forked repository

+Now make sure to right click your project in Eclipse and choose Refresh to get the changes
 ### Push to Origin (aka update your repository with your changes)
 - Open Github Desktop
 - Your modifications should be reflected on the screen